rulu158/rickandmorty-v1/README.md

 ## How Application works

+The application runs at port 9950 by default.

-At startup of the application, we already have the data from the original API, so we only need repositories for Episodes and Characters and one Controller (CharacterController) to achieve the desired result: query our in-memmory database and get the information.
+At startup of the application, we already have the data from the original API, so we only need repositories for Episodes and Characters and one Controller (**CharacterController**) to achieve the desired result: query our in-memmory database and get the information with maximum speed.

 ## How JUnit 5 tests work